Psychology: 1950–1999

-As the field of psychology developed throughout the latter half of the 20th century, women in the field advocated for their voices to be heard and their perspectives to be valued.
+As the field of psychology developed in the latter half of the 20th century, women in the field advocated for their voices to be heard and their perspectives valued.
 Second-wave feminism did not miss psychology.
 An outspoken feminist in psychology was Naomi Weisstein, who was an accomplished researcher in psychology and neuroscience, and is perhaps best known for her paper, "Kirche, Kuche, Kinder as Scientific Law: Psychology Constructs the Female."
 Psychology Constructs the Female criticized the field of psychology for centering men and using biology too much to explain gender differences without taking into account social factors.
 Her work set the stage for further research to be done in social psychology, especially in gender construction.
 Other women in the field also continued advocating for women in psychology, creating the Association for Women in Psychology to criticize how the field treated women.
-E. Kitsch Child, Phyllis Chesler, and Dorothy Riddle were some of the founding members of the organization in 1969.
+E. Kitsch Childs, Phyllis Chesler, and Dorothy Riddle were some of the founding members of the organization in 1969.

 The latter half of the 20th century further diversified the field of psychology, with women of color reaching new milestones.
 In 1962, Martha Bernal became the first Latina woman to get a Ph.D. in psychology.
 In 1969, Marigold Linton, the first Native American woman to get a Ph.D. in psychology, founded the National Indian Education Association.
 She was also a founding member of the Society for Advancement of Chicanos and Native Americans in Science.
-In 1971, The Network of Indian Psychologists was established by Carolyn Attneave.
+In 1971, the Network of Indian Psychologists was established by Carolyn Attneave.
 Harriet McAdoo was appointed to the White House Conference on Families in 1979.

 21st century

 In the 21st century, women have gained greater prominence in psychology, contributing significantly to a wide range of subfields.
 Many have taken on leadership roles, directed influential research labs, and guided the next generation of psychologists.
-However, gender disparities remain, especially when it comes to equal pay and representation in senior academic positions.
+However, gender disparities persist, disadvantaging women in pay and representation in senior academic positions.
 The number of women pursuing education and training in psychological science has reached a record high.
 In the United States, estimates suggest that women make up about 78% of undergraduate students and 71% of graduate students in psychology.